 REGAIN research project ready for launch

-Today, three treatment techniques were officially presented at the wastewater treatment plant in Garmerwolde.
-Over the next year and a half, research will be conducted to determine which method is most suitable for removing pharmaceutical residues from treated wastewater.
-The research will also investigate how this extra-treated wastewater can then be used as a source of industrial water.
-These tests are part of the three-year REGAIN research project, a collaboration between the Noorderzijlvest Water Authority, water quality and water technology company WLN, the CEW knowledge institute, and North Water (industrial water subsidiary of Waterbedrijf Groningen and Evides Industriewater).
+Today, three treatment technologies were officially presented at the wastewater treatment plant in Garmerwolde.
+Over the next year and a half, researchers will investigate which method is best suited for removing pharmaceutical residues from treated , and how this further-treated wastewater can then be used as a source of industrial water.
+These tests are part of the three-year REGAIN research project, a collaboration between Noorderzijlvest Water Authority, water quality and water technology company WLN, the CEW knowledge institute, and North Water (the industrial water subsidiary of Waterbedrijf Groningen and Evides Industriewater).

 Research into three technologies